eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to verify claims about YouTube's impact on traditional broadcasters.
+No evidence found in web_search or Wikipedia that confirms or refutes claims about YouTube's impact on traditional broadcasters.

 “Given he has come from the world of big tech, it is another reason Brittin was given the job.”